clairedavid/ml_in_hep/README.md

 Thanks to Sam Meehan for insisting ;)

+Thanks to Michaël Ughetto for the added knowledge, content and frankness.

-Thanks to Harrison Prosper for sharing curated tutorials that save me numerous hours.
+Thanks to Harrison Prosper for being an amazing guide and mentor, as well as for sharing curated tutorials that saved me numerous hours.